joy-prime/joy-types/README.md

 S and T must be equal.
 All contravariant parameters are types; in that case the value of P for S must be a *supertype* of its value for T.

-Given a parameterized type and a value that is a member of the type, the `::joy/type-params` method returns a map with complete, specific type parameters for that value.
+Given a parameterized type and a value that is a instance of the type, the `::joy/type-params` method returns a map with complete, specific type parameters for that value.
 "Specific" means that type parameters which represent types are instantiated with the narrowest subtype that fits.

-Joy' provides a magical type `joy/Self` that takes on the type value of its `::joy/self` type parameter.

 ## Interfaces

 A class can have one or more "interfaces", which are "interface implementations" of "interface types".
-An interface type is a member of the `::joy/Interface` class and specifies a set of Clojure symbols that refer to specially declared functions: the "methods" of the interface.
+An interface type is a instance of the `::joy/Interface` class and specifies a set of Clojure symbols that refer to specially declared functions: the "methods" of the interface.
 Following the approach used by Clojure spec for specifying maps, a `::joy/Interface` does *not* directly specify the types of its methods.
 Rather, a given (namespaced) method symbol always has the same function type, which is available in the method's metadata.
 The same method symbol can be used in multiple interfaces.

-Each method takes an "instance" of the interface type as its first parameter (conventionally called `this`) and can be invoked directly by client code.
-(The phrase "instance of the interface type" means a value that is a member of the interface type.)
+Each method takes an instance of the interface type as its first parameter, conventionally called `this`.
+Methods are invoked directly by client code.

 An interface implementation is a map from method symbols to method implementation functions.
 This map is used when defining a class; it is *not* used by clients of the interface.
 Rather, each method is a Clojure function that the client directly invokes; the method dispatches on the class of its first argument to the appropriate implementation function.

-When a method checks its argument and return types, it provides the bare class type of its `this` argument in the `::joy/self` type parameter.
-This can be conveniently referenced throughout the interface type declaration as the magical `joy/Self` type described above.

 ## Class Definitions